This post may contain affiliate links. If you click a link and make a purchase, I get a commission. See Disclosure information here

 Quality of sleep

 Massage is a passion of mine and I'm extremely biased when it comes to my opinion on if people should get a massage.
 The answer will always be, Yes!
 But sometimes you just can't make it happen.
 Even me, a massage therapist who preaches to my clients when they haven't been in to get a massage in a while and their care has gone backward, can't find the time to get in and get a massage.
-So here is some tips that I do myself and tell every client how to do their own self-care between massages.
+So here are some tips that I do myself and tell every client how to do their own self-care between massages.

 Before we start, massage from a therapist should not be straight painful, uncomfortable maybe, depending on what your aim is for that treatment but not painful, in my opinion.
 I tell my clients if you can breathe through it.
 It's fine.
 But when you start holding your breath to get through the stroke No good.
 Same with doing these techniques yourself.